yangyugit/self-care_problems_classification/README.md

 # Code, Datasets, and Results
-The datasets and code of the Manuscript THC-241011
+The datasets and codes of the Manuscript THC-241011

 ## Environment
 * python: 3.6.13